HackYourFuture/JavaScript2/Week1/README.md

 ## 3. What is DOM Manipulation?

 **DOM manipulation** refers to the activity of selecting and modifying DOM elements.
-The main reason why this is done is that **you want to show the user different things depending their activity**, for example:

-- You click on a [hamburger menu icon](https://bit.ly/2Yr4O7Z) and a navigation menu slides in
+The main reason why this is done is that **you want to show the user different things depending their activity**, for example if you click on a [hamburger menu icon](https://bit.ly/2Yr4O7Z) and a navigation menu slides in.
-- You scroll down and the elements of

 Finding the right elements is called **traversing the DOM**.
 Traversing the DOM essential means: using JavaScript to select certain elements within the DOM in order to modify them (change color, size or make them disappear, for example).